mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Misc Controls
 -------------

-    The :hwlabel:`Keylock` button enables/disables keylock on the virtual deck.
+The :hwlabel:`KEYLOCK` button enables/disables keylock on the virtual deck.

 Unused controls
 ---------------